 Philanthropists and conservationists, Nicolas and Fabia are dedicated to ensuring that balance is in place.
-Their non-profit Chem Chem Foundation, founded in 2008, is a vital cog in the philanthropy wheel.
+Their non-profit Chem Chem Association, founded in 2008, is a vital cog in the philanthropy wheel.

 Conflict between humans and wildlife, living off the same stretch of land, is an age-old challenge.
 But there are measures that can be taken to protect Africa’s most threatened species and habitats for the benefit of the traditional owners of the land.
-The Chem Chem Foundation is committed to being part of the solution.
-Its approach is twofold:
+Chem Chem Philanthropy & Safari is committed to being part of the solution.
+The approach is twofold:

 - to uplift the surrounding rural communities through sustainable development.

 - to conserve the greater Tarangire Ecosystem – the wildlife and the land.

 “If we want to protect and conserve wilderness areas and their wildlife, we must firstly uplift and make a meaningful difference to the lives of the people who live adjacent to these wilderness areas,” says Nicolas.

 “There is no point in trying to protect wild animals and their habitat if we don't take care of the people who surround wildlife areas.
 Only by involving ourselves and engaging with the local communities are we able to understand and support their needs.”